Background and Development of Concentration

 The mission of the Obesity Epidemiology and Prevention Concentration is two-fold: (a) provide training on the theoretical, methodological, and applied knowledge and skills necessary to prepare students to conduct obesity related epidemiologic and prevention research; and (b) train international students and scholars who can apply knowledge and skills at HSPH to obesity research in international settings.

 The concentration is designed to build on a strong base of ongoing research, teaching and training in obesity epidemiology and prevention at HSPH.
-This is an interdisciplinary concentration and currently it includes three participating departments: Nutrition, Epidemiology, and Society, Human Development and Health.
+This is an interdisciplinary concentration and currently it includes six participating departments: Epidemiology, Nutrition, Social and Behavioral Sciences, Global Health and Population, Environmental Health and Health Policy and Management.
+We also host a monthly Journal Club open to all members of the Harvard Chan community, in which we discuss recent articles relevant to obesity epidemiology and prevention.

-The current proposal for obesity epidemiology and prevention includes training in the following areas:
+The Program in Obesity Epidemiology and Prevention includes training in the following areas:

 - Epidemiologic designs